measurement-kit/golang-prebuilt/Readme.md

 # Measurement Kit Libs

-This repository contains pre-compiled static libraries for measurement-kit
+This repository contains pre-compiled static libraries for Measurement Kit.
+We would normally use our [measurement-kit/prebuilt]( https://github.com/measurement-kit/prebuilt) repository to publish prebuilt binaries, however the Golang build does not support invoking any shell script to fetch binaries.
+Hence, this repository that contains the binaries that you would get by calling the `./install` script in our [measurement-kit/script-build-unix]( https://github.com/measurement-kit/script-build-unix) repository, i.e. the repository that we use to cross compile Measurement Kit and its dependencies on Unix and Mingw systems.

 ## Windows